jypark0/hugo-academic/content/authors/admin/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

+highlight_name: true

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: []
 ---

 I am a Ph.D. student at the [GRAIL Lab](https://www.ccs.neu.edu/home/lsw/grail.html) at Northeastern University, advised by Professor [Lawson Wong](https://www.ccs.neu.edu/home/lsw/).
 I received my B.S. and M.S. at KAIST and researched prediction models for complex semiconductor tools.
 Before coming to Northeastern, I worked as a software engineer and systems administrator at Samsung Electronics.
 Previously I've worked on multiresolution tensor models for spatial modeling and on using generative models as priors for inverse imaging problems.
 I am currently interested in model-based reinforcment learning and representation learning.